-There are spirits here who are angry, some are guilty, and some are missing their life.
+There are spirits here who are angry, some who are guilty, and some who are missing their old lives.

 People and animals who are brutally murdered sometimes are emotionally stuck.

 The Lizzie Borden Bed and Breakfast is a small rectangular, plain clap board 1845 Greek Revival Victorian home, that is two stories tall, dark green, with the customary cellar and a full-size attic, almost like a third story.
 Its windows are adorned with green shutters.
 From the sidewalk, one can feel a creepiness in its aura.

 Th first floor has all the common rooms, like the parlor, dining room and kitchen.
 The central staircase leads up to the second floor bedrooms for family members and the guest room.
 The maid’s room was located in the attic.

 Yet, it is also charming and well-run.
 Its spirits are restless, and have an uneasiness that can be picked up by the sensitive.
 No guest is ever hurt here, or leaves in the middle of the night.
 Spirits are polite, but make their presence known to the living.

 Andrew Borden was a widower, after his first wife, Sarah, died.
 He was left with two small daughters, Lizzie and Emma, when he married 36-year-old Abby, an event that I bet Abby regretted many times.
 Theirs was not a happy home life.
 Andrew was a bit of an odd duck to start with, what we would today call a control freak with a mean attitude, and several personal issues, and someone who shouldn’t have had children.